-Their Latin name is Cricetus griseus but they are more commonly known as striped hamsters, Chinese striped hamsters, or more simply, Chinese hamsters.
-Chinese hamsters are not true dwarf hamsters but they are of a similar size as other small hamsters.
-They are originally from China and Mongolia but found their way into the hearts and homes of hamster lovers.
-Chinese hamsters are not commonly bred, can be hard to find at pet stores, and are also restricted in some places, such as the state of California where a permit is required to keep them, but that doesn't stop them from being kept as pets.
+Chinese striped hampsters have the Latin name of Cricetus griseus.
+They are not true dwarf hamsters but they are of a similar size to other small hamsters.
+They are originally from China and Mongolia.
+Chinese hamsters are not commonly bred, can be hard to find at pet stores, and are also restricted in some places, such as the state of California where a permit is required to keep them.
+But these challenges don't stop them from being kept as pets.

-Chinese hamsters are small and slender hamsters that reach an adult size of about four inches (10 cm) long.
-This means that they are small enough to squeeze through the bars on many hamster cages so an aquarium may be a safer choice for housing these little rodents if you don't have a cage specifically designed for a dwarf hamster.
-They can also easily disappear while you are playing with them outside their cage so you must be extra careful and watch where their tiny bodies are at all times.
+Chinese hamsters are small and slender hamsters that reach an adult size of about four inches (10 centimeters) long.
+This means that they are small enough to squeeze through the bars on many hamster cages.
+If you don't have a cage specifically designed for a dwarf hamster, an aquarium may be a safer choice for housing these little rodents.
+They can also easily disappear while you are playing with them outside of their cage, so you must be extra careful and watch where their tiny bodies are at all times.

 Chinese Hamster Personalities

 Chinese hamsters are nocturnal (active at night) but they may also be active for short times during the day.
 They are somewhat timid but are generally good-natured and rarely nip.
-Because they are so small and quick they can be a real challenge to handle though, especially for kids.
-They are very active and require a large cage to prevent boredom otherwise they may resort to getting cranky, have a suppressed immune system, and chew everything and anything they can get their teeth on.
+Because they are so small and quick they can be a real challenge to handle, especially for kids.
+They are very active and require a large cage to prevent boredom.
+Otherwise, they may resort to getting cranky, have a suppressed immune system, and chew everything and anything they can get their teeth on.

 Caring for Pet Chinese Hamsters